Pivotal Greenplum Database (GPDB) 220.127.116.11 and below

-When using sort together with limit in one query, results could be incorrect under certain circumstances.
+When using sort together with a limit in one query, results could be incorrect under certain circumstances.

 This is a known bug with multiple key sorts.
 For these sorted limit queries (such as "select * from foo order by bar limit 10"), mksort first collects the data up to the limit and then builds an in-memory heap of size "limit" to sort the data.